We offer extensive resources to help in former members of destructive groups recovery from their experiences.

 Steven Hassan M.Ed., LMHC, NCC offers short-term counseling in MA for ex-members who need assistance with their recovery.
-As a former member of a destructive group, he understands the situation in important ways that most mental health practitioners who have no training or experience with mind control related issues don’t.
+As a former member of a destructive group himself, he understands the situation in ways most mental health practitioners who have no training or experience with mind control related issues don’t.

 Steve offers professional counseling in Massachusetts.
-If you would like to schedule a telephone consultation with him, please call the office, Monday through Friday 9:00am to 5:00pm (EST).
-Please call 617-396-4638 with any questions about fees.
-The Ex-Member Case Evaluation Form is a cost effective way to give Steve your basic information.
+If you would like to schedule a telephone consultation with him, please call the office, Monday through Friday 9:30am to 4:30pm (EST).
+Please call 617 396-4638 with any questions about fees.
+You may also click here to submit an Ex-Member Case Evaluation Form

 One common complaint is that the therapist ignored, minimized, or simply did not understand the deception, manipulation and mind control that are hallmarks of the cult experience.
 Many clients are mistakenly directed by their therapists to look at childhood issues to explain why they ‘joined’ the cult, ignoring the fact that most members are deceptively recruited.

 What Steve learned as a counselor and ex-member is that dealing with childhood issues is usually best done after dealing with the entire mind control experience.

 After receiving specialized counseling, most ex-members realize that they have endured years of unnecessary suffering.
 Individuals who left cults or abusive relationships as long as 30 years or more ago, still suffer from beliefs programmed by the cult.
 They often experience a variety of psychological and relationship problems—anxiety disorders, panic attacks, sleep disorders, lack of trust, paranoia and feelings of alienation.
 Untreated, they often become especially vulnerable to the normal stresses of life, such as health problems, the deaths of friends and loved ones, divorce and, especially in recent years, economic pressures and the threat of terrorism.